ElizMishina/Data_analytics_Bootcamp_Project/README.md

             - R^2: 0.82
         * Of all 3 metrics we used to measure accuracy XGBoost had the lowest RMSE, MSE. and R^2 scores.
         * The XGBoost model was the model we decided to use for our machine learning project

+    * After testing we used unsupervised learning to visualize our data with clusters
+        - Goal was to segment features into clusters based upon price in order to show correlation of features with associated price range
+        - Initialized the K-Means model in order to group data into 5 clusters
+        - Created a datafame with predicted clusters, labeled the clusters, and filtered out outliers
+        - Created a 3D scatter plot using plotly express

 Observations: